jahjinx/AI4EduRes-2023_FT-RoBERTa/readme.md

 I have additionally researched and implemented language classification models in a professional setting where I contributed to a team that took a modified RoBERTa-large from selection, fine-tuning, and testing to a production environment.

-I've been asked to present a brief practical workshop on how to use these language models, specifically RoBERTa.

 <table border="0" style="border-style:hidden;border-collapse:collapse;">
     <tr>
     <td valign="bottom">